prrvchr/OAuth2OOo/source/OAuth2OOo/registration/PrivacyPolicy_en.md

 `Supplier` is solely responsible for the use of the data it collects as described in its Policy.

 ___
-## Security of your personal information:

-Since the data collected by `OAuth2OOo` and/or `Extension` is located on the `Computer`, **only the** `User` **is responsible for the security of the data collected**.

-Use of the `Supplier` services through `OAuth2OOo` and/or `Extension` may subject you to the data protection Policy of `Supplier`.
-It is the responsibility of the `User` to take knowledge of these Policy from the `Supplier` website.

-`Supplier` is solely responsible for the security of the data it collects as described in its Policy.

-___
-## Nature and scope rights over the data collected:
+## Nature and scope rights over your data:

 `OAuth2OOo` is responsible for obtaining your authorization so that the `Extension` installed on the `Computer` can access your personal data held by the `Supplier`.
-Therefore the nature and scope rights over the data collected depend on the `Extension` used, of which here is the exhaustive list:
+Therefore the nature and scope rights over your data depend on the `Extension` used, of which here is the exhaustive list:
 - [Nature and scope rights][19] for `gContactOOo`.
 - [Nature and scope rights][20] for `mContactOOo`.
 - [Nature and scope rights][21] for `vCardOOo`.